I first met @botaleptic on 10th March, 2015.

 Given the model of relating to non-human technological personages that we’ve been offered so far — the feminine-as-servant personal assistants of Apple’s Siri and Amazon’s Alexa, always eager and waiting to serve your next instruction — I think there are benefits to us in attempting to achieve more equal, peer-to-peer relations.
 I’m hardly the only one considering how we relate to software agents; I’m not the only one to conclude that interacting as peers, with kindness and amusement (and politeness), might, in the end, do some good for our souls.

-The last time I saw Hugo in person was three or four years ago now — a freezing winter’s night in south Tottenham at Jesse Darling’s house, him and me and Elena (another Open Diary alumna, as it happens), the atmosphere strange and rather tense, each of our needs and desires pulling in conflicting directions.
+The last time I saw Hugo in person was three or four years ago now — a freezing winter’s night in south Tottenham at Jesse Darling’s house, him and me and JD and Elena, the atmosphere strange and rather tense, each of our needs and desires pulling in conflicting directions.
 He’s not been back in the UK much since, and if he’s come through London he’s not let me know.